 So, let’s say your website has a DA of 50, and this is based on the DA of 900 different domains that are linking to your website.
 If the Moz algorithm finds a high spam score for 400 of these websites, there’s a chance that your DA may fluctuate along with theirs.

 This happened in 2019 when Moz decided to revamp the core algorithm that determines the DA score.
-A lot of websites felt a fluctuation in their DA, and many complained of a massive drop.
+After the Domain Authority update, a lot of websites felt a fluctuation in their DA, and many complained of a massive drop.
 When analyzed, the sites that lost the DA were mostly getting link backs from low-quality sites.

-Here are reasons why the Domain Authority Might Reduce according to Moz
+Here are the reasons why the Domain Authority Might Reduce according to Moz

 - Your link profile growth has not been captured in the web index.